Nithin-3/echo-meter/CODE_OF_CONDUCT.md

 ## Our Commitment

-As maintainers and contributors of the echo-meter project, we pledge to make participation in our project and community a welcoming, harassment-free, and friendly experience for everyone, regardless of experience level, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
+As maintainers and contributors of the echo-meter project, we pledge to make participation in our project and community a welcoming, harassment-free, and friendly experience for everyone, regardless of experience level and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.

-Echo-meter is focused on Linux users and contributors; while we encourage broad participation, please note that echo-meter is not intended for BSD platforms.
+Echo-meter is focused on Linux users and contributors;

 ## Our Standards